 Although you might be tempted to associate lateral epicondylitis, aka tennis elbow, with sports injuries, it is actually one of the most common types of work-related injuries in Indiana, as well as in many other states.
 Although many frequent tennis players have suffered from this condition, it does not generally arise because of one particular incident.
 Instead, tennis elbow is the result of a degeneration of the tendons in the area of the elbow because of overuse.
 Many different jobs in Indiana leave employees vulnerable to this condition.

 Tennis elbow causes sufferers to experience pain or weakness in their outer elbow.
 Rather than a condition that is caused by inflammation, this problem is due to weakened tendons that have been overworked.
-This is why tennis elbow is referred to as a 'repetitive stress injury.'
+This is why tennis elbow is referred to as a 'repetitive stress or repetitive motion injury.'
 Repetitive movements such as the curling motion of the arm, lifting or moving heavy items on a routine basis, or even moving the arm from side to side repeatedly can ultimately lead to the development of tennis elbow.

 Many different occupations are associated with this condition, including painters, mechanics, butchers, construction workers, dentists, and musicians.
 Symptoms of this condition are the aforementioned pain in the elbow area as well as a burning sensation or ache along the forearm.
 Some people will note a difficulty in sustaining a good grip on an item such as a cup of coffee.